peterlittig/mathclub/cipher/README.md

 ## Background

 The NK23 cipher is a substitution cipher invented by podcast host Noah King when he was in high school.
 Noah describes the basic mechanism of the cipher in episode 10 of the podcast, "Key Ideas".
-In a nutshell, here's how he described it:
+In a nutshell, here's his description:

-Start with a message that you'd like to encrypt, for example, "THE CROW FLIES AT MIDNIGHT".
-Break this message up into bigrams: "TH", "E ", "CR", "OW", " F", "LI", "ES", " A", "T ", "MI", "DN", "IG", and "HT".
-Next replace each of these bigrams with a 3-digit number.
-A table of the mapping between the bigrams and the numbers should already be selected (and stored away from prying eyes!).
-Since there are 27(27) = 729 possibly bigrams, the table will contain 729 different three-digit numbers (we allow for leading zeroes, so "001", "002", etc., are possible values.)
-Using the table, simply replace the bigrams with their corresponding numbers.
-So, if "TH" maps to "318", "E " maps to "097", "CR" maps to "442", etc., the encrypted message will be something like this:
+1. Start with a message that you'd like to encrypt, for example, "THE CROW FLIES AT MIDNIGHT" (<-- that's how spied talk.)
+2. Break the message up into bigrams: "TH", "E ", "CR", "OW", " F", "LI", "ES", " A", "T ", "MI", "DN", "IG", and "HT", making sure to keep them in the proper order.
+3. Next, replace each of bigram with a 3-digit number.
+A table of mapping between bigrams and numbers should already be selected (and stored away from prying eyes!).
+  - Note that since there are `27(27) = 729` possible bigrams, the table will contain 729 different three-digit numbers.
+  - We allow leading zeroes, so "001", "002", etc., are possible values.)
+  - Using the table, simply replace the bigrams with their corresponding numbers.
+  - So, if "TH" maps to "318", "E " maps to "097", "CR" maps to "442", etc., the encrypted message will be something like this:

 ```318097442606277381400522571003416825111```